Introduction

 FACTORS AFFECTING GELATION

-1) Type of starch
+1) Type of starch2) Concentration of starch.

 3) Duration of heating.